The Process of a Polished Concrete Floors

 Grout Coating of The Polished Floor

-Once all of the rough cutting is complete, we then follow up with a very thin bodied epoxy grout coat that dries very quickly, thereafter we begin to cut off the surface grout leaving an even porosity and filling of any small voids that may hinder the high sheen we want to achieve.
+Once all of the rough cutting is complete, we then follow up with a very thin-bodied epoxy grout coat that dries very quickly, thereafter we begin to cut off the surface grout leaving an even porosity and filling any small voids that may hinder the high sheen we want to achieve.

 Apply Densifier to the Concrete Substrate

 We then apply a saturating formulation called a densifier this will ensure good hardness at the surface as well as an even palette, for the subsequent honing.
 This polishing process involves the use of resin diamond segments as opposed to the previously utilize metal segments.
 This change in tooling is ideal as it begins to bring out the sheen without removing a lot of the existing now rough-cut concrete polish.
 This process is what creates the concrete resurfacing that ultimately will give us a new and bright look for many years to come.

 Once the specified sheen is achieved we then apply a coating of lithium Gard creating both a sealed, but and finish also high sheen.
 These Gard products typically dry quickly allowing us to commence the finish phase of the concrete polish by using a high-speed and lightweight grinder referred to as the burnisher.
 This equipment spins at a high rate to create a shine that will be both dense and extremely shiny for future service.

 The Success of a Concrete Polishing Project Is In The Details